Son189/project--1/README.md

 For one to travel he/she has to go through the railway schedule then order for tickets.

-# Author

-- Benson Wanjira

-# Built-with

-->HTML

-->CSS

-->JavaScript

 # Getting started

-clone you repository to git hub by running

 # procedure

-1. Clone this repository to your machine: git clone https://github.com/McRonaah/Kenya-commute-services.git
+1. Clone this repository to your machine:

+        git clone

-2. Change the directory into the project directory: cd Kenya-commute-services.
+2. Change the directory into the project directory:

+      cd project -1.

-3. To open in your code editor run: code .
+3. To open in your code editor run:

+        code .

-4. To install json server run: npm i json-server
+4. To install json server run:

+        npm i json-server

-5. To get started with json server run: json-server --watch db.json
+5. To get started with json server run:

+        json-server --watch db.json

 # Deliverables